top of page

 Deacons

 As outlined in the New Testament, the office of deacon is a historic ministry of service and aid within the local Christian Church.
 Deacons assist elders in administering the Sacraments and may perform baptisms without the presence of an Elder.
-They may serve the church in the following areas: Communications, Christian Education; serving as a Counselor or Chaplain or; leading a music, campus, prison, charity, justice and advocacy ministry.
+They may serve the church in various areas, including communications, Christian education, counseling or chaplaincy, and leading ministries focused on music, campus life, prisons, charity, justice, and advocacy.

 Priests

 The Priests of the Church are collectively called the Presbyterate.
-The modern English words ‘Priest’ is descended from the Greek root presbyteros.
-The Priests are celebrants of Holy Communion; they may offer all the sacraments except Ordination to Holy Orders.
+The modern English word ‘priest’ is derived from the Greek root presbyteros.
+Priests are celebrants of Holy Communion and may administer all the sacraments except for Ordination to Holy Orders.

 Bishops

 The Bishops of the Church are collectively called the Episcopacy.
-Although evident in the earliest forms of the Church, the role of Bishop has evolved as the Church has grown and matured.
-This growth and maturity resulted in the unique sacramental role of the Bishop being the successor of the Apostles.
-A Bishop is an overseer of the flock and as such is called to propagate, to teach, and to uphold and defend the faith and order of the Church willingly and as God leads.
-Bishops are consecrated for the whole Church and are successors of the Apostles through the grace of the Holy Spirit given to them.
-They are chief missionaries and chief pastors, guardians and teachers of doctrine, and administrators of godly discipline and governance.
+The role of Bishop, evident in the earliest forms of the Church, has evolved as the Church has grown and matured.
+This growth and maturity have led to the unique sacramental role of the Bishop as the successor of the Apostles.
+A Bishop is an overseer of the flock, called to propagate, teach, uphold, and defend the faith and order of the Church as God leads.
+Bishops are consecrated for the whole Church and are successors of the Apostles through the grace of the Holy Spirit.
+They are chief missionaries, pastors, guardians, teachers of doctrine, and administrators of godly discipline and governance.

 Holy-Orders-Icon.png